 Free, Confidential Personal Injury Claim Review

-If you were involved in an accident in Texas and you think you have a personal injury claim, call Thompson Law at 1-800-LION-LAW.
+If you were involved in an accident in Texas and you think you have a personal injury claim, call Thompson Law and get the 4’s on your side at 214-444-4444 anywhere in DFW, or toll free at 1-800-LION-LAW.
 We are available 24 hours a day, 7 days a week.
 Thompson Law offers free, confidential reviews of potential personal injury claims.
 If you were hurt because of the actions of another person, you could be entitled to financial compensation.
-To learn more, contact us today.
+To learn more, contact us today at 844-308-8180.